When Sterling Silver Needs a Qualified Appraisal for Donation, Estate or Insurance

 What Does an Appraisal Cost?

-Sterling silver appraisal fees typically range from $150 to $500+ depending on the size of the collection, the level of detail required, and the appraiser's credentials.
-Most appraisers charge by the hour ($100–$250/hour) or a flat fee per item or group.
-Reputable appraisers never charge a percentage of the appraised value—that creates a conflict of interest and is prohibited by USPAP and IRS regulations.
+Sterling silver appraisal fees typically range from market-dependent values to market-dependent values depending on the size of the collection, the level of detail required, and the appraiser's credentials.
+Most appraisers charge by the hour (market-dependent values/hour) or a flat fee per item or group.
+Reputable appraisers never charge a share of the appraised value—that creates a conflict of interest and is prohibited by USPAP and IRS regulations.

 What to Expect During the Appraisal